davidkariuki/dotfiles/README.md

 # .files

-Instructions are for Ubuntu-based distributions.
+Instructions are for Arch-based distributions.

 #### Screenshot